Bob Cohn

-Bob Cohn (born April 18, 1963) is an American journalist.
-He is the president of the Economist.
+Bob Cohn (born April 18, 1963) is an American journalist and media executive who became CEO of The Baltimore Banner in February 2024.
+He previously served as president of The Economist and The Atlantic, was a top editor at The Atlantic and Wired, and worked as a Washington correspondent at Newsweek.

 Early life

 Cohn grew up in Chicago and graduated from Stanford University.
 He has a Masters in the Study of Law from Yale Law School, where he was a Ford Foundation Fellow.

 Career

-Bob Cohn is president of the Economist since January 2020.
-He served previously as President of The Atlantic and, before that, editor of TheAtlantic.com.
-He was also the executive editor of Wired and The Industry Standard, a Washington Correspondent for Newsweek, and the editor and publisher of Stanford Magazine.
+At The Baltimore Banner, a Maryland news publication launched in 2022, Cohn is responsible for strategic planning and overall leadership of the business and editorial teams.
+The digital publication grew revenue by 40% in 2024 and subscribers by 57%, with 67,000 paid subscribers by summer of 2025.
+Cohn oversaw the expansion of The Banner into broader Maryland, including an ambitious move into Montgomery County, the largest county in Maryland and a bedroom community for Washington, D.C.
+In May 2025, The Banner won a Pulitzer Prize for its series, in partnership with the New York Times Local Investigations Fellowship, on the drug overdose crisis in Baltimore City.

+At The Economist, Cohn was responsible for global business performance of the iconic publication, including all aspects of the business in digital, print and audio.
+His primary focus was on consumer and corporate subscriptions and new commercial initiatives in education, podcasting and customer engagement.
+During his tenure, revenue grew each year and total subscribers hit an all-time high.

-As president, Cohn has led The Atlantic to record audiences, revenue, and profitability.
+As president at The Atlantic, Cohn led the brand to record audiences, revenue, and profitability.
 He was responsible for The Atlantics print, digital, live events, and consulting platforms.
 He was named to the job in 2014 after five years as editor of Atlantic Digital, where he built and managed teams at TheAtlantic.com, The Wire, and CityLab, and grew the audience ten-fold.
 He joined The Atlantic in January 2009.
+In a memo announcing Cohn’s departure, Atlantic chairman David Bradley wrote of Cohn’s work building out the digital presence and resetting business performance: ”Bob was the central animating figure in the two great revolutions in my time with the publication.”

 Cohn began his journalism career at Newsweek, where he worked in the Washington, D.C. bureau for 10 years.
 He covered the Supreme Court and the Justice Department for three years during the presidency of George H. W. Bush, and the Clinton White House from 1993 to 1996.
 In 1996, he moved to California to be editor and publisher of Stanford Magazine.
 He then worked two years as executive editor of The Industry Standard in San Francisco, before taking a job as executive editor at Wired magazine, where he worked from 2001 to 2008.
 At Wired, Cohn helped the magazine find a mainstream following and earn national recognition, including three National Magazine Awards for General Excellence during his tenure.